RozbehSharahi/graphql3/README.md

 In order to have some real working TYPO3 code, continue to the next chapter `Getting started`.

+# Must have features still open

+Although the extension already provides quite a lot of features it misses following essentials:

+- [ ] JWT Token authentication (not yet started)
+- [ ] Language handling (in progress)
+- [ ] Workspaces (not yet started)

 # Getting started

 We assume you have a working TYPO3 extension and a `Configuration/Services.yaml` (as following), which will make